JunyiZhu-AI/JunyiZhu-AI.github.io/_news/announcement_9_18.md

 ---

-Our paper "Latent Zoning Network: A Unified Principle for Generative Modeling, Representation Learning, and Classification" has been accepted at NeurIPS 2025.
-A link to the paper will be available soon!
+Our paper <a href='https://arxiv.org/abs/2509.15591'>Latent Zoning Network: A Unified Principle for Generative Modeling, Representation Learning, and Classification</a> has been accepted at NeurIPS 2025.